AI Policy Risks

 Vague Third Party Disclosures

-AI-generated policies use generic terms like "analytics services" or "payment processors" instead of naming specific services (Google Analytics, Stripe, Paddle, Cloudflare).
+AI-generated policies use generic terms like "analytics services" or "payment processors" instead of naming specific services (Google Analytics, Stripe, Dodo, Cloudflare).
 This violates GDPR transparency requirements.

 Incomplete Cookie Classifications